glitchgirl/notes/AWS/certifieddevelopernote.md

    - !Sub = substitutes variables
   - SQS uses a visibility timeout to prevent other consumers from receiving and processing the same message
   - ARN (amazon resource Name)
+  - code commit - like github but its HIPPA compliant
+  - Amazon certification manage - manages ssl/tls
+  - Code development kit - infrastrucutre as code with imperative paradim
+  - secrets managener - used for automatically rotating database creds
+  - ssm parameter - data mangement

 PRE-TEST 1)